imagej/imagej.github.io/_pages/plugins/snt/manual.md

 {% include clear%}

--   {% include bc content='Save Subset as SWC...'%} Exports the selected subset of Path(s) as an [SWC](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html) file.
+-   {% include bc path='Save Subset as SWC...'%} Exports the selected subset of Path(s) as an [SWC](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html) file.
 Note the paths to be exported must include a primary path (i.e., one at the top level in the Path Manager hierarchy).

 {% include clear%}